• Skip to primary navigation

 Have you ever made falafel at home?
 It's so easy to whip up the batter in your food processor, roll 'em up and bake 'em!

 This recipe is a fun take on traditional chickpea falafel.
-It's made with frozen edamame, lemon, garlic and fresh herbs and served with a spicy lemon dipping sauce.
+It’s made with frozen edamame, lemon, garlic and fresh herbs.
+All served with a spicy lemon dipping sauce.

 It's the best ever edamame falafel!